handyana-adesso/smart-meal-planner/services/backend-dotnet-recipe-budget/README.md

 ### Setup

-1. Copy `infrastructure/docker/.env.example` to `.env` and fill in real values (or configure the connection string directly in `appsettings.json`)
+1. Copy `infrastructure/docker/.env.example` to `.env` and fill in real values (or configure the connection string and JWT settings directly in `appsettings.Development.json` for local dev — `JWT_SECRET` is **required**, the app fails to start without it)
 2. Run: `dotnet restore`
 3. Run: `dotnet ef database update`
 4. Run: `dotnet run --project RecipeBudgetService`